 Just days before her wedding in April 2011, The Duchess of Cambridge visited Warehouse on King’s Road.
 It was widely reported that she was shopping for honeymoon clothing.
 For the trip, she wore this classic black dress by Issa London.
 It remains a highly sought after piece today.

 Kate paired the simple black wrap dress with a pair of brown kitten heeled shoes by Salvatore Ferragamo and her coordinating Prada bowling bag.

 About the black Issa dress:

-The dress features a deep V-neckline with gathering detail at the waist.
+The dress features a deep V-neckline with gathering detail at the waist and a tailored silhouette.
 It has short sleeves with slight gathering at the shoulder and back seam detailing.
-There is some confusion about the dress’s material online: some sources cite silk while others say jersey.
+There is some confusion about the dress’s material online: some sources cite it’s silk while others say jersey.

 Kate & Issa:

 Kate has worn a number of dresses from Issa.
 Most famously, she wore the brand’s blue wrap dress when announcing her engagement to Prince William in 2011.

 In addition, Kate wore two Issa dresses during the couple’s first royal tour.
 Here’s the purple dress she wore during the evening celebrations on Canada Day:

 Kate hasn’t been spotted wearing Issa since (to public engagements at least).
 It is speculated that this is because she is distancing herself away from the label.
 From WhatKateWore.com, via the Huffington Post –